mwelz/GenericML/README.md

-# GenericML
+# GenericML: An R package for generic machine learning inference on heterogeneous treatment effects in randomized experiments
 Highly parallelized and customizable `R` implementation of [Generic Machine Learning (Chernozhukov, V., Demirer, M., Duflo, E., &amp; Fernández-Val, I., 2021)](https://arxiv.org/abs/1712.04802) using the `mlr3` framework.
-We intend to extend this implementation to a fully-fledged R package for the CRAN.
+We intend to extend this implementation to a fully-fledged `R` package for the CRAN.
 Please note that this implementation is still work in progress and has not yet been thoroughly tested, so we cannot yet guarantee correctness.
 If you find a bug or have wishes for additional functionalities, please open an issue or let us know via email.

 ## Installation
 ```